zowe/docs-site/docs/user-guide/cli-installcli.md

    1. Follow the steps in [Install Zowe CLI from npm](#install-zowe-cli-from-npm) or [Install Zowe CLI from a download](#install-zowe-cli-from-a-download).
    2. Follow the steps in [Configure Zowe CLI on operating systems where the Secure Credential Store is not available](cli-configure-cli-on-os-where-scs-unavailable).

+### Installation notes

+- As you are installing Zowe CLI, you might encounter error messages that relate to `cpu-features` and `ssh`.
+You can safely ignore error messages of this type.
+The installation will complete successfully.
+This behavior can occur when you installing CLI from npm and from a download.
 ## Prerequisites

 - Meet the [software requirements](../user-guide/systemrequirements-cli.md) for Zowe CLI.